Stabilizing the Sacroiliac Joint: The Piriformis Muscle in Yoga

 YogaUOnline contributor Chris Macivor

-3d Graphic Designer / Illustrator Chris Macivor has been involved in the field of digital content creation for well over ten years.
-He is a graduate of Etobicoke School of the Arts, Sheridan College and Seneca College.
-Chris considers himself to be equally artististic and technical in nature.
-As such his work has spanned many genres from film and television to videogames and underwater imagery.
+3D Graphic Designer / Illustrator Chris Macivor has been creating digital content for well over ten years.
+He graduated from Etobicoke School of the Arts, Sheridan College, and Seneca College.
+Chris considers himself equally artistic and technical.
+As such, his work has spanned many genres, from film and television to video games and underwater imagery.

 Recent articles